jeanzao/jeanzao/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning aprendendo a programar
+- 🌱 I’m currently learning aprendendo a programar no alura
 - 👯 I’m looking to collaborate on equipe